 Why Does This Matter?

-The volume of freelance jobs has exploded; in the U.S. alone, up to 64 million people (≈ 38% of the workforce) freelanced in the past year.
+The volume of freelance jobs has exploded.
+In the U.S. alone, an estimated 72.9 million people freelanced in some capacity in 2025, close to half the entire workforce.
 Despite Upwork’s dominance, businesses now demand more than raw access.

 Comparing the Best Upwork Alternatives